 How to apply for Initial Teacher Training

-The number of places available for PGCE Initial Teacher Education programmes are allocated to the School of Education each year by Welsh Government.
+The number of places available for PGCE Initial Teacher Training programmes are allocated to the School of Education each year by the Welsh Government.

 This means that the number of places available can vary and competition can be high.
 You are strongly advised to apply early to secure the best opportunity for a place.